 Helping create a cleaner environment

 iWave® and NuShield® bring a new, advanced air cleaning technology to the HVACR market.
 This patented technology, called needlepoint bipolar ionization, uses carbon fiber brushes to produce a refined electrical charge to clean the air in residential and commercial buildings.
-The iWave approach produces positive and negative ions that help reduce certain viruses and bacteria. iWave also helps reduce particles, smoke, odors and VOCs in the air. iWave is OEM approved and can be installed in most air conditioning or heating systems.LEARN MORE
+This approach produces positive and negative ions that help reduce certain viruses and bacteria.
+Nu-Calgon Air Ionization Systems also helps reduce particles, smoke, odors and VOCs in the air.
+The devices are OEM approved and can be installed in most air conditioning or heating systems.LEARN MORE

 How bipolar ionization works

-iWave’s technology generates the same ions that nature creates with lightning, waterfalls, ocean waves, etc. The difference between iWave’s technology and other forms of ionization is that iWave does it without generating unsafe levels of ozone per UL867 test standard.+LEARN MORE in our Performance Data
+iWave’s and NuShield’s technology generates the same ions that nature creates with lightning, waterfalls, ocean waves, etc. The difference between this technology and other forms of ionization is that iWave and NuShield do it without generating unsafe levels of ozone.LEARN MORE in our Performance Data

 How is ionization different?

 Unlike bipolar ionization, Photo Catalytic Oxidation (PCO) technology uses UV light, commonly with titanium dioxide (TiO2) and often with other alloys, to create ionization.